pikelet-lang/pikelet/README.md

 For more information, see [The Pikelet Book][pikelet-book].

 This is an implementation of a small [dependently typed][dependent-type-wikipedia] lambda calculus in Rust.
-This project is intended as an explaratory exercise, and to serve as a basis for more fully featured dependently typed languages.
+This project is intended as an exploratory exercise, and to serve as a basis for more fully-featured dependently typed languages.

 Thanks to the hard work of our academics, it has become much easier for the average developer to try their hand at building dependent type systems.
-Alas the materials required to tackle this are scattered throughout the literature, and can be time consuming to track down.
+Alas, the materials required to tackle this are scattered throughout the literature, and can be time-consuming to track down.
 Hopefully this project makes it easier to see how this can be done in Rust!

 We take a [bidirectional approach][bidirectional-typing-paper] to building the